Reference Architecture

 Week 7–10: Compliance & Security

-With the core platform functional, we focused on hardening:
+With the core platform functional, the focus shifts to hardening:

 Week 11–12: Launch Preparation